thom4parisot/wp-amazon-widgets-shortcodes/readme.txt

 == Release notes ==
 = Version 1.5 =
+Please notice it may be the **last release** where WordPress 2.5 will be supported.

+ * i18n : fixed relocated WordPress folder for WordPress 2.7+ ; translations were not loading due to wrong path
  * ui: documentation tab now displays the ... documentation (it helps a bit ...)
  * widget: added MP3 Widget
  * widget: fixed 'apply the magic' parser which missed some ASIN codes with alpha chars inside (reported by [DavidBorrink](http://wordpress.org/support/profile/20995))
  * widget: fixed Germany widgets (reported by [jetztlernin](http://wordpress.org/support/profile/3392887))
+ * widget: fixed some inconsistencies with titles and regions

 = Version 1.4.1 =
  * i18n: new Belorussian translation thanks to [Fat Cow](http://www.fatcow.com/)